TylorS/typed/docs/README.md

 ## API Documentation

-For the time being documentation documentation is generated using TypeDoc available [here](./globals.md)
+For the time being documentation is generated using TypeDoc available [here](./globals.md)